About Black Kite Cellars

 The wine cellar you are welcomed to upon arriving at the house.
 This is the kind of foyer I would love to have in my future home.

 The beautiful set up for our wine tasting with Michael and Wendi Green of Black Kite Cellars.

 Starting off the tasting with these two lovely Chardonnays; the 2014 Santa Lucia Highlands Chardonnay from Soberness Vineyard and the 2014 Santa Lucia Highlands Sierra Mar Vineyards Chardonnay.
 These were both lovely with the Soberness Vineyard having a subtle creamy noise (which I always appreciate).

 The stunning living room of Michael and Wendi’s home.
-I fell in love with the style, especially the amazing wine bottle chandelier, the amazing loft like setting, and, of course, the vineyard views.
+I fell in love with the style, especially the amazing wine bottle chandelier, the amazing loft-like setting, and, of course, the vineyard views.
 Can I please move in……

 Thanks Wendi and Michael Green for opening up your home and sharing your delicious Black Kite wines and your Sunday afternoon with me.
-It truly was a treat seeing where your grapes are grown and learning more about the history of your winery.
+It truly was a treat seeing where your grapes are grown and learn more about the history of your winery.